 - Adhering to any curfew and overnight rules

-- Having a plan to maintain recovery through meetings, therapy, etc.
+- Having a plan to maintain recovery through meetings, therapy sessions, and relapse prevention plans

 A sober living home allows you to integrate your recovery into your life in the real world.
 Most residents attend outpatient treatment, work, or go to school during the day.
 They return home by curfew.
 For some people, this option provides a necessary alternative to a toxic home environment.
 The goal of a sober living home is to be safe, stable, and supportive.